 Now, we are seeing courts cut some slack for the unemployed parties when it comes to imputing income, in recognition that it really is hard to find a job out there.
 Occasionally, judges will decide that in this particular case, no income should be imputed at all.

-Since imputed income can have a significant impact on support orders, having a full discussion with the court about the present likelihood of a party to earn an income is critical.
+Since imputed income can have a significant impact on support orders, having a full discussion with the court about the present likelihood of a party earning an income is critical.
+Try our spousal maintenance calculator to get an estimate of what your payments may look like.